Skills and training for researchers

-As part of our Dementia Research Leaders programme, we offer opportunities for training and skills development.
+As part of our Dementia Research Leaders programme, we offer opportunities for dementia researchers.

 This section lists our own training sessions and webinars as well as signposting to other opportunities that may be relevant to people working in dementia research.